OrGreenberg/DemystifyingFlux/flux_architecture.md

 ---

-## Preliminaries
-<a name="preliminaries"></a>

-In this section, we briefly describe some key pre-trained components and foundational concepts used in FLUX.1 along the sampling pipeline.

-### CLIP Text Encoder

-CLIP (Contrastive Language–Image Pretraining) [^radford2021learning] is a foundation model developed by OpenAI, designed to bridge vision and language understanding.
-CLIP's text-encoder transforms natural language prompts into class level or dense, high-dimensional embeddings that can be directly compared with image embeddings in a shared latent space.
-Trained on hundreds of millions of image–text pairs, the CLIP text encoder captures rich semantic information, enabling models to align textual descriptions with corresponding visual content effectively, making it widely used in text-to-image generation tasks.

-### T5 Text Encoder

-T5 (Text-To-Text Transfer Transformer) [^raffel2020exploring] is a versatile language model developed by Google that frames all NLP tasks—(e.g., translation, summarization, and question answering) as text-to-text problems.
-Its text encoder converts input text into contextualized embeddings using a Transformer-based architecture trained with a denoising objective over massive language corpora.
-Unlike CLIP’s text encoder, which is trained jointly with an image encoder to produce embeddings aligned with visual features for contrastive learning, T5 is trained purely on textual data and optimized for language understanding and generation.
-This makes T5 well-suited for providing rich, token-level semantic representations even for long and complext textual prompmts.

 ### Rotary Positional Embeddings

 Rotary Positional Embeddings (RoPE) [^su2024roformer] are a method for injecting positional information into Transformer models by rotating the query and key vectors in multi-head self-attention according to their token positions.
 Unlike traditional sinusoidal or learned positional embeddings that are **added** to input tokens, RoPE applies a **rotation** in the complex plane that preserves relative positional relationships across sequences.
 This approach allows the model to generalize better to unseen sequence lengths and supports extrapolation beyond training data.
 RoPE has become popular in recent vision-language models, where understanding spatial relationships between tokens, especially when repurposing textual positions for image patches, is crucial.